 Elucidated below are some of the reasons as to why Conversational UI is all set to replace the web forms –

 Conversation using words is a natural form of communication for people, VUI makes it more exciting.
 The ability to associate a voice with the technology being used is what makes the experience more personalized/human and less mundane especially when human brains are basically wired to interpret the supply of speech as human.
-This goes on to show that interactive voice systems are a more natural means of interaction than visual interfaces for the majority of users and by removing a visible interface and exchanging it with voice, users are placed in a far more acquainted context.
+It is an evident example of how AI solutions such as interactive voice systems are a more natural means of interaction than visual interfaces for most users.
+Users are placed in a far more acquainted context by removing a visible interface and exchanging it with voice.

 While VUIs might sound sort of a new thought, they have been around long before the primary interface.
 One of the primary VUIs, known as Shoebox, was created in the early sixties by IBM.
 It had been a forerunner of today’s voice recognition systems.
 Further development of VUI systems was restricted due to limitations in computing power.
 It takes some serious computing power in order to interpret human speech in real-time (it took 50 years in order to develop systems capable of achieving the same).